vmware-archive/ruby-client/README-cli.md

 Passing tokens and endpoints into the `wavefront` command can become tiresome, so you can put such data into an `ini`-style configuration file.
 By default this file should be located at `${HOME}/.wavefront`, though you can override the location with the `-c` flag.
+You can also put a system-wide file at `/etc/wavefront/client.conf`, though the user-specific file will take precedentce.

 You can switch between Wavefront accounts using profile stanzas, selected with the `-P` option.
 If `-P` is not supplied, the